 One San Francisco-based investor achieved savings of 30 percent this year

-IRVINE, Calif., April 18, 2016 – Investors using HomeUnion®, an online real estate investment management firm enabling value investing in residential properties, have reported significant U.S. federal income tax breaks on rental property investments this year.
+IRVINE, Calif., April 18, 2016 – Investors using HomeUnion®, an online real estate investing platform enabling value investing in residential properties, have reported significant U.S. federal income tax breaks on rental property investments this year.
 Across the U.S., real estate investors who rent out residential property to tenants – whether remotely or locally – can deduct major portions of their business expenses associated with being landlords, which results in tax savings.

 “Most people are aware of the significant tax breaks associated with buying a home, but they may not be aware of the tax breaks they can receive when buying an investment home and putting renters in that home,” explains Don Ganguly, CEO of HomeUnion®.
 “A number of investors we are working with on the HomeUnion® platform, however, have reported big tax savings when they filed their income tax returns in 2016.”